Looking ahead to the 2021 Division One National

-We’re very much hoping the Division One National can still go ahead as planned on Saturday 15 August.
-During this period of downtime from angling, we caught up with venue expert and canal fishing veteran Tommy Boyce to seek his opinion on how things might pan out on the big day.
+We’re very much hoping the Division One National can still go ahead as planned on Saturday 14 August.
+We caught up with venue expert and canal fishing veteran Tommy Boyce to seek his opinion on how things might pan out on the big day.
 This year’s venue choice, the Grand Union from Castlethorpe north to Weedon, is seen by some as controversial.

 I first fished the Grand Union in 1973 aged 12, and I’ve fished on a canal most weeks since then.
 The Grand Union is my ‘local’ and as a youngster I used to walk five miles to the Long Buckby Wharf section with my mates.
 Our early version of a match was known as the gudgeon race: the first to 10, 20, 30, etc, to keep everyone competitive.